oxai/world-wide-dishes/README.md

 - [Licence and terms of use](./LICENCE.md)

-We present the World Wide Dishes dataset which seeks to assess these disparities through a39 decentralised data collection effort to gather perspectives directly from people with a wide variety of40 backgrounds from around the globe with the aim of creating a dataset consisting of their insights into41 their own experiences of foods relevant to their cultural, regional, national, or ethnic lives.
+We present the World Wide Dishes dataset which seeks to assess these disparities through a decentralised data collection effort to gather perspectives directly from people with a wide variety of backgrounds from around the globe with the aim of creating a dataset consisting of their insights into their own experiences of foods relevant to their cultural, regional, national, or ethnic lives.

 - [World Wide Dishes csv](./data/WorldWideDishes_2024_June_World_Wide_Dishes.csv)
 - [World Wide Dishes Excel Sheet](./data/WorldWideDishes_2024_June.xlsx)